maxbrc/opnsense-time-control/README.md

 WantedBy=multi-user.target
 ```
   3. Make sure to adjust the path of the Node executable and the location of the release files.
-3. If you want to run the web interface on a different port than 80, you currently have to compile from source.
-4. Enter you API credentials in the .env file.
+3. Enter you API credentials and the rule's UUID in the .env file.
+You can also change the port of the webserver there.
 4. `systemctl daemon-reload && systemctl enable opnsense-time-control && systemctl start opnsense-time-control`
-5. Check the service log files and enjoy!
+5. Check the service log files, by doing `service opnsense-time-control status`.
+If no errors appear and the service is running, you're finished!
-### Using Docker
-This is not yet available but I will do it soon!

-## Working with the source code
+## Working with / compiling source code
 ### Requirements
 - Node and NPM
 ### How To